bormaxi8080/osint-timeline/DRAFT.md

 PWNAT.
 The only tool/technique to punch holes through firewalls/NATs where multiple clients & server can be behind separate NATs without any 3rd party involvement.
 Pwnat is a newly developed technique, exploiting a property of NAT translation tables, with no 3rd party, port forwarding, DMZ, DNS, router admin requirements, STUN/TURN/UPnP/ICE, or spoofing: https://github.com/samyk/pwnat

+Somo.
+A human-friendly alternative to netstat for socket and port monitoring on Linux and macOS: https://github.com/theopfr/somo

 ----

 **Flipper Zero & Other Devices:**